 Sakura left Naruto's office and went on a stroll through the village.
 After the war, she had taken up permanent residence as a medic.
 When Tsunade had retired, Sakura had become the head of the hospital.
 It suited her fine.
 Just like the Hokage position suited Naruto.
 They all needed some downtime.
 They were nearing their thirties.
 It wasn't old, but now was the time that the younger shinobi should make their mark in history.
 It was time for the jaded warriors to step down.
 Tsunade and Kakashi had already done so.
 Sakura and Naruto were next in line, and this was how they had chosen to start their journey towards retirement.

 Sakura had rounded the eastern corner of the town park when she bumped into Sai.
-Sai's social skills had improved over the years, but he would always remain a little too inconsiderate in his word choices.
+Sai's social skills had improved over the years, but he would always remain a little too inconsiderate in his mannerisms.

 "Can you take Naruto out for a drink tonight?" she asked him.